2304 Warrensville Center Road

 The Police Department employs twenty-six sworn law enforcement officers and six civilian employees.

-It sponsors an Auxiliary Police unit of concerned community residents.
-As such, they offer an invaluable perspective on happenings in their immediate neighborhoods and in the City.
-Auxiliary officers also have the opportunity to ride along on patrol with a regular officer.
+The Police Department sponsors an Auxiliary Police unit of concerned community residents.
+Members of this unit offer an invaluable perspective on happenings in their immediate neighborhood and in the City.
+Auxiliary officers have the opportunity to ride along on patrol with a regular officer.
 As the second patrolman in the police cruiser, the Auxiliary officer gives the regular officer another set of eyes and ears.
 Please contact Lieutenant Scott Tyler at (216) 932-1800 if you are interested in joining the Auxiliary Police unit.

 The University Heights Neighborhood Watch is a crime prevention program designed to increase neighborhood safety and awareness by reducing crime through education and communication.
 Neighborhood Watch is really about being observant.
 Anyone can do it every day just by being aware of what is appropriate for their neighborhood and contacting the police about anything or anyone unusual or suspicious.